LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
-- Despite the fact that most MontyLacuna methods use named arguments, they mirror TLE methods, most of which use positional arguments.
-    - MontyLacuna sees this just fine: sp.view_all_ships( filter = {'type': 'excavator'} )
-    - But it passes along that single filter argument as the first arg to TLE's view_all_ships, which is expecting 'paging' as its first argument.
-    - I either need to modify my decorators, or explain to the user not to use named args.

-- The binutils/ directory should probably be a child of lacuna/, not a sibling.

 - Most of the script documentation is too hard-coded.
 See send_excavs.rst for an example of pulling in the lib docs - that needs to be spread to the docs for the other scripts.